temporalio/documentation/docs/server/production-deploy.md

 The [Server configuration reference](/docs/server/configuration) has a more complete list of possible parameters.

+Make sure to set Workflow and Activity timeouts everywhere.

 ### Scaling and Metrics

 The requirements of your Temporal system will vary widely based on your intended production workload.